 Who We Are

-- Dave Hunter, Founder of Crown Bees
+- Dave Hunter, Founder and Owner of Crown Bees

-We work and partner with beekeepers, landowners, researchers, K-12 schools, universities, nonprofits, and government agencies to stay informed on the current challenges facing our bee populations and to bring together the best practices for solving those challenges.
+We partner with beekeepers, landowners, researchers, K-12 schools, universities, nonprofits, and government agencies to stay informed on the current challenges facing our bee populations and to bring together the best practices for solving those challenges.

 Our goal is to help people help bees.
 Through educational and community programs, school resources, our evidence-based online knowledge base, newsletters and blogs, and our self-service support center, we aim to help people address food insecurity, sustainability, and solitary bee conservation.